dmtyry/IntroToKubernetes/Challenges/09-networking.md

 ## Success Criteria

 1. The nginx Ingress Controller is installed in your cluster
-1. You've recreated a new Ingress for content-web and langfacts that allows access through a domain names (use https://nip.io/).
+1. Create Ingresses for content-web and langfacts that allows access through a domain names (use https://nip.io/).
 1. **Optional** Enable SSL/TLS on the ingress